DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-02-grouping-and-ordering-applications-for-candidates.md

 ## Further considerations

-We need to test the content and order of these headings.

 We are also working on redesigning the page where candidates can see all their applications.
 The ‘summary card’ pattern worked well when candidates could only apply to 4 courses at a time.

-Since we [changed the applications process](/apply-for-teacher-training/changing-application-process), candidates can submit multiple applications and the summary cards take up a lot of space.
+Since we [changed the application process](/apply-for-teacher-training/changing-application-process), candidates can submit multiple applications and the summary cards take up a lot of space.

 Once we have the new designs, we will test them with candidates.